 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.

-Co-requisite: OTHA 1353, OTHA 2301 and OTHA 2309 TSI Complete Reading, Writing & Math Required for Enrollment health care environments including moral, legal, and ethical issues.
+Co-requisite: OTHA 1353, OTHA 2301 and OTHA 2309 TSI Complete Reading, Writing & Math Required for Enrollment grade of "C" of better

 OTHA 1301 Introduction to Occupational Therapy